 If you are a trustee, a public library leader, or someone tasked with appointing or training trustees, please join us.

 How are public library trustees selected and trained?
 What problems do they encounter, and how do they understand their work?
+The Trustee Project aims to find out, with your help.

 These are the sorts of questions we are asking in The Trustee Project—and no one has answered these sorts of questions in a national research study in decades!
 Please join us in participating in this study as we seek to learn we hope to learn how public library directors and other public library leaders and trustees understand their roles and do their vital work in sustaining public libraries and the communities they serve.